ARKS License Information

 Minimum Requirements to start Kart Racing

-- A kart must comply with MSA regulations (we will help you with this)
+- A kart must comply with MSUK regulations (we will help you with this and the karts we hire do comply with these rules)

-Obtain a "Go Karting" pack from the MSA which contains: a Novice application form which includes the cost of the first licence and the cost of an Entrant PG licence, (which is required of any parent whose child is under the age of 18, and competing within UK National Karting events), an MSA Pen, Specimen Licence and a DVD, which contains the MSA Kart and Yearbook and a video on Karting.
+Obtain a "Go Karting" pack from the MSUK which contains: a Novice application form which includes the cost of the first licence and the cost of an Entrant PG licence, (which is required of any parent whose child is under the age of 18, and competing within UK National Karting events),

 If 18 or over and applying for a 'normal' (not Endurance) licence, you must obtain a medical certificate (the form for completion is in the "Starting Karting" pack).